-Compared to the rest of the Seattle Metropolitan Area market, the International District submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Seattle Metropolitan Area market, the International District region has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 3 listings have been listed, which means leases most likley are going fast.
+In the last 90 days, 3 listings have been posted online, which means office spaces are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 33% of the available leases in the International District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 33% of the available leases in the International District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 24,410 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are close to 3 stories.
+Even though the median size is 9,460 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this region are close to 9 floors.
 Most buildings in this region were built in 1984 and are Class A.